tanho63/tanho.ca/content/posts/2026-08-30_dry-aging/index.md

 Sealing off the cable gaps in the door gasket was very helpful in maintaining temperature.
-I duct-taped the cables down first to make sure it stayed put, then put foam tape over top to help reduce air leakage
+I duct-taped the cables down first to make sure it stayed put, then put foam tape over top to help reduce air leakage.

 I bought a [cheap thermohygrometer](https://temppro.com/products/tp50-digital-indoor-hygrometer-thermometer) as a backup in case the Pi ever went down.
 It worked fine as a sanity check but